vassiliad/aoc2024/README.md

-# aoc2024
-My solutions for AOC2024 in Golang
+# Advent of Code 2024

+Elves call for aid, and Gophers will answer!

+Join the adventure here: <https://adventofcode.com/2024>